How Much Is Microsoft Worth?

 Market cap does have its drawbacks as an evaluation method, however.
 For starters, market cap changes frequently, and it’s closely tied to the company’s current share price.
 It doesn’t take into account any of the direct financial metrics of the company, such as earnings per share, growth rate or book value.

-By way of comparison, the price/earnings ratio, which is another popular valuation method, is also closely tied to a company’s market share price.
+By way of comparison, the price-earnings ratio, which is another popular valuation method, is also closely tied to a company’s market share price.
 The P/E ratio also relies heavily on a company’s earnings, however, which some investors feel is a more important determinant of a company’s valuation.
-Microsoft’s P/E ratio is 32.36.
+Microsoft’s P/E ratio is 29.09.

 Microsoft’s Market Cap

-Investors use various metrics to value companies, but in terms of market capitalization — which is one of the most popular — Microsoft is currently the second most valuable company in the world.
+Investors use various metrics to value companies, but in terms of market capitalization — which is one of the most popular — Microsoft is currently the third most valuable company in the world.
 With its market capitalization topping $2 trillion, Microsoft is an enormous giant of a company by any metric.
-Yet, investors can still buy into the company for less than $305 per share, as of Feb.
-8.
+Yet investors can still buy into the company for less than $300 per share, as of July 29.

 Microsoft’s market cap varies from moment to moment based primarily on its share price.
 Although an increase in outstanding shares could also increase its market cap, that type of change occurs far less frequently than a change in share price, which can occur in less than one second.
 Thus, the ups and downs of Microsoft’s share price can result in a wide valuation range for the company.